Teachers' Federation of Puerto Rico: History

 In 2004, this new leadership held a referendum to disaffiliate from the AFT, which approved the measure by 19,400 to 5,882 votes.
+On April 28, 2006, artists and other groups marched in what was known as Puerto Rico Grita in an attempt to pressure the executive and legislative branches to negotiate a deal that would prevent a partial government shutdown.
+The negotiation procedure for the second collective bargain began in May 2006.
+This amidst civilian critics against the public system in regards to the product versus the investment, an increasing desertion rate and declining academic performance.
+The efforts, however, failed and employees stopped receiving their paychecks in the middle of "Education Week".
 Meanwhile, negotiations with the Puerto Rican government over new work contracts for teachers did not produce a result.
 This led to a FMPR assembly vote in November 2007 which approved a strike, should it become necessary.
 Teachers were forbidden from striking by law and the Puerto Rican government quickly achieved the de-certification of FMPR.

 In February 2008, at least 20,000 FMPR-affiliated teachers marched through San Juan.
 This march achieved the return of the government to negotiations with FMPR, even though it did still not officially recognise the union.
 After the failure of these negotiations, FMPR led a nine-day strike of around 11,000 members, paralysing education in Puerto Rico.
 In mid-2008, AMPR raided FMPR, a step that was denounced by independent unions.
 FMPR finally won the election, staying the representative union of teachers in Puerto Rico.

 In January 2014, FMPR joined a 48-hour strike in support of teachers' pensions together with the National Union of Educators and Education Workers, Puerto Rican Educators in Action, National Organization of School Directors of Puerto Rico, Organization of Directors and Scholarly Administrators and its rival AMPR.

 FMPR opposed the salary plans for teachers of the Alejandro García Padilla and the Ricardo Rosselló governments.
 In 2017, FMPR also opposed plans to lay off 3,000 education personnel.

 FMPR protested in San Juan in February 2018 against a planned privatisation of 307 schools.
 The union accused the "charter" school system of being a way of transferring public money into private pockets, motivated by corruption.
 In March, the union also rejected the privatisation of the Puerto Rico Electric Power Authority and the University of Puerto Rico, again protesting in San Juan.
 The next year, FMPR sued the Department of Education on behalf of a group of high school teachers in Toa Baja, stating they had not been properly paid.